British sitcom: Man About the House

 Considered daring at the time because it featured a man sharing a flat with two single women, the flat-share comedy Man About the House was created by Brian Cooke and Johnnie Mortimer.
-It starred Richard O'Sullivan, Paula Wilcox and Sally Thomsett, with Brian Murphy and Yootha Joyce as their landlord and landlady.
+It starred Richard O'Sullivan, Paula Wilcox and Sally Thomsett, with Brian Murphy (Last of the Summer Wine) and Yootha Joyce as their landlord and landlady.
 40 episodes were broadcast over six series on ITV, and ran from 1973 to 1976.
 The series is regularly repeated on ITV3.
 After the series ended in 1976, two successful spin-off series followed: George and Mildred, in which the Ropers move to the suburbs, and Robin's Nest, in which Robin gets married and opens a bistro.
 The 1977 Man About the House spin-off film which included guest stars Arthur Lowe, Bill Pertwee, Aimi MacDonald, and Spike Milligan (as himself), "acquits itself better than most movie spin-offs from TV series."
 Man About the House placed 69th out of 100 in a 2003 BBC poll to find Britain's Best Sitcom.

+Some Mothers Do 'Ave 'Em

+Broadcast on BBC One, created and written by Raymond Allen and starring Michael Crawford and Michele Dotrice, a total of 23 episodes of Some Mothers Do 'Ave 'Em were filmed which ran for two series in 1973, returning for a third series in 1978.
+Christmas specials were made in 1974 and 1975 and one-off special aired in a 2016.
+The series regularly garnered 25 million viewers and was broadcast in 60 countries.
+The episodes follow the hapless and maladroit Frank Spencer through his various attempts to get and keep a job, which frequently end in disaster, physical comedy, and complex and often dangerous stunts.
+Noted especially for its stunt work, performed by Crawford himself, it featured several well-known and much-lampooned catchphrases that have become part of British popular culture.
+In the 2004 series Britain's Best Sitcom, Some Mothers Do 'Ave 'Em placed 22nd in the list of all British sitcoms.
+The music was provided by composer Ronnie Hazlehurst.